-On a more philosophical note, in the minimal model program K\"{a}hler structures, in the form of ample divisor classes, are essential to making sense of birational geometry.
+On a more philosophical note, K\"{a}hler structures, in the form of ample divisor classes, are essential to making sense of birational geometry in the minimal model program.
 For a smooth projective variety $X$, the categorical analogue of a K\"{a}hler structure on $X$ is a Bridgeland stability condition on $\DCoh(X)$.
 (See \cite[\S 7.1]{MR2483930}.)
 We argue that stability conditions are as essential to studying semiorthogonal decompositions of $\DCoh(X)$ as K\"{a}hler classes are to studying birational geometry.
 This suggests the following:

 \begin{principle} Noncommutative birational geometry is the study of semiorthogonal decompositions of smooth and proper pre-triangulated dg-categories in which every factor admits a stability condition. \end{principle}